isomerpages/pmo-nptd/_our-population/Population Trends/Longevity.md

 <br>
 <br>The proportion of our citizen population aged 65 years and above is rising,
 and at a faster pace compared to the last decade.
-Large cohorts of “baby boomers” have begun entering the post-65 age range (Chart 5).<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[1]</a> In June 2024, 60.4 per cent of citizens were aged 20-64 years.
+Large cohorts of “baby boomers” have begun entering the post-65 age range (Chart 5)<sup>[1]</sup>.
+In June 2024, 60.4 per cent of citizens were aged 20-64 years.
 This proportion decreased from 64.8 per cent in 2014.
 Conversely, the proportion of citizens aged 65 and above increased from 12.4 per cent in 2014 to 19.9 per cent in 2024.
 By 2030, around 1 in 4 citizens (24.1 per cent) will be aged 65 and above (Chart 6).</p>
 <p><em>Chart 5: Citizen population by broad age groups, as at June 2024</em>
 </p>
 <div class="isomer-image-wrapper">